rdunlop/unicycling-registration/README.md

 1. First create a root-level `base.en.yml` file, and set the "language_name" (this should be the only entry in the file)

-2. Add the language to the `all_available_languages` in the EventConfiguration class
+2. Add the language to the `available_locales` in the config/application.rb

+2a.
+At this point, you can publish the changes, and translators can create the translations as necessary

-3. Add the language to the `available_locales` in the config/application.rb
+3. Add the language to the `all_available_languages` in the EventConfiguration class

 4. Choose the language in your Event Configuration.